180 Degree Farm 2015 © ALL RIGHTS RESERVED.

 Thanks to critical partnerships with UNFI, CTCA of Newnan, and local churches, we've been able to expand our reach to those who are sick and/or impoverished locally and beyond.
 Here is a breakdown of 180's impact on the community since 2010:

 Organic food donated to those fighting cancer in our community -

 2011 - 1,250lbs

 2013 - 24,500lbs

 2016 - 31,600lbs

-Please keep our ministry in your prayers, as we believe God will expand our impact again in 2017 and beyond.
+Please keep our organization in your prayers, as we believe God will expand our impact again in 2018 and beyond.
 We are always in need of financial support to cover the escalating costs of growing healthy, organically grown food.
-It costs $40 per week to provide our organically grown food to families fighting cancer, and more if we are providing eggs and/or meat.
+It costs $40+ per week to provide our organically grown food to families fighting cancer, and more if we are providing eggs and/or meat.
 If you'd like help us by making a financial contribution, click on the "Donate" button below.

 Thank you and God Bless!

 Scott, Nicole, Camron and Mason